blabot/blabot-core-php/README.md

 Blabot (v3-Alpha)
 =================

-Exceptionally language faithful generator of dummy text, especially (but not exclusively) designed for Czech typography.
+Exceptionally language faithful generator of dummy text, originally designed for Czech typography.

 Feel free to have some fun using [Blabot.net](http://blabot.net)